eerimoq/moblin/README.rst

 - Interactive local browser(s).

-- Local horizon overlay.

-- Local grid overlay?
-What is this used for?

-- Safe margins local overlay?
-What is this used for?

 - Show web page on stream and/or locally.
 Audio kinda important.

 - Multiple Ethernet connections simultaneously?